cujarrett/learning-aws/aws-certified-solutions-architect–associate/network-content-delivery.md

 - Useful for high throughput workloads (ie lots of network traffic)
 - Useful if you need a stable and reliable secure connection

+## Elastic Load Balancer (ELB)
+Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.
+It can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.
+Elastic Load Balancing offers three types of load balancers that all feature the high availability, automatic scaling, and robust security necessary to make your applications fault tolerant.

+### ELB Types
+- #### Application Load Balancer
+    Application Load Balancerare best suited for load balancing of HTTP and HTTPS traffic.
+They opperate at Layer 7 and are application aware.
+They are intelligent, and you can create advanced request routing, sending specified requests to specific web servers.

+- #### Network Load Balancer
+    Network Load Balancer are best suited for load balancing of TCP traffic where extream performance is required.
+Operating at the connection level (Layer 4), Network Load Balancer are capable of handling millions of requests per second, while maintaining ultra-low latencies.
+Use for extream performance.

+- #### Classic Load Balancer
+Classic Load Balancer are legacy Elastic Load Balancers.
+You can load balance HTTP/HTTPS applications and use Layer 7 specific features such as X-Forwarded and sticky sessions.
+You can also use strict Layer 4 load balancing for applications that rely purely on the TCP protocol.

+### ELB Errors
+If your application stops responding, the ELB (Classic Load Balancer) responds with a 504 (GateWay Timeout) error.
+This means that the application is having issues.
+This could be either at the Web Server layer or at the Database layer.
+Identy where the application is failing, and scale it up or out where possible.

+### X-Forwarded-For Header
+Holds the users IPv4 address, useful when a user goes through a load balancer before hitting your app.

 ## Network Content Delivery Review
 1. Which of the following Route 53 policies allow you to a) route data to a second resource if the first is unhealthy, and b) route data to resources that have better performance?
 - a.
 Failover and Simple Routing